Rankings

 Why?
 Because faction sample sizes in wargames are not arbitrary or random.
 They’re meaningful; they reflect something real about a faction’s usage and place in the meta.

 This desire to include popularity in rankings is not about establishing an estimate, it’s more about issuing a Value Judgment.
-We value popular factions; we want popularity to play a role in the rankings.
+Because we value popular factions, we want popularity to play a role in the rankings.
 Fortunately, Bayes can help us with this too.

 Pessimistic Rankings